abromberg/mentat-mail/README.md

 3. Sign up for whatever LLM API you want to use — right now, Mentat Mail supports OpenAI, Anthropic, Perplexity, and Google Gemini, although you could trivially add any others that are supported by [LiteLLM](https://www.litellm.ai/).
 Get an API key from the LLM provider.

 4. Go into your Render project settings and set the environment variables — the API key(s) for your LLM provider(s) the SendGrid API key.
 There are three env variables that need a little more explanation:
    - `WHITELISTED_EMAILS` should include the email address you want your AI agents to accept requests from.
 You can also include a wildcard, like `*@yourdomain.com` or `*`.
 Any email address that is not whitelisted will be rejected, which means that other people can't send emails to your AI agents (costing you money).
-Note: I recommend adding your agent email domain (e.g. `*agent.andybromberg.com`) — this way, your agents can talk to each other if relevant.
+Note: I recommend adding your agent email domain (e.g. `*@agent.andybromberg.com`) — this way, your agents can talk to each other if relevant.
    - `MODEL_ALIASES` is a JSON string that maps aliases to models.
-This is optional, and allows you to set a custom email address for your agent and have it respond to a specific model.
+This is optional, and allows you to set a custom email address for your agent and have it respond as a specific model.
 For example, say you wanted `jeeves@yourdomain.com` to respond to the `openai/gpt-4o-mini` model.
 You could set `MODEL_ALIASES` to `{"jeeves": {"model": "openai/gpt-4o-mini", "name": "Jeeves", "provider": "openai"}}`.
    - `SYSTEM_PROMPT` is a string that will be added to the system prompt of your agent.
 This is optional, but can be useful if you want to set a specific behavior for your agent.
 The default one works fine, but I have customized mine quite a bit.
 This works like "custom instructions" in AI sites/apps.

 5. Redeploy on Render with those new environment variables, and you should be good to go!
 Just send an email from a whitelisted email address to `gpt4omini@yourdomain.com` and it should reply!
 Or you can send to `o1@`, `o3mini@`, `claude@`, `geminiflash@`, `sonarpro@` (Perplexity), and more (as long as you have the correct API key in your env).
 It will automatically dispatch the request to the corresponding model.